 - Improves groundwater levels

-Florida and Texas have implemented large-scale ASR programs to secure water for urban and agricultural needs.
+Florida and Texas have big ASR programs to secure water for cities and farms.

 Top water conservation methods used worldwide: